oetiker/rt-extension-kanban/README.md

 }
 ```

 The following example defines two Kanbans.
 The first one features a lane `IMPORTANT` that contains only tickets with a Priority that is at least 100.
 Every ticket that is moved into this lane will get at least a priority of 100.
+Also whenever a ticket is dropped, the user is informed with 'hello world'.
+While the `alert('hello world')` can be removed it shows how the interface can be used with javascript code.

 The second Kanban features a lane with open/new tickets that have no owner.
 Also there are two additional lanes for the user `foo` and `bar`.
 If a ticket is moved into `foo` the owner is changed to `foo`.
 The same happens with the `bar` lane.